The Sands Beach Resort lies in the beach village of Dongwe, located approximately 60 km from Zanzibar’s capital “Stone Town”.

 Since most streets are too narrow for cars, the town is crowded with bicycles and motorbikes.
-Zanzibar’s main markets well worth a visit – best undertaken in the morning, when things are still fresh.
+Zanzibar’s main markets are well worth a visit – best undertaken in the morning, when things are still fresh.

 You’ll find everything here – from colourful piles of spices, slabs of meat, fresh fish and huge baskets full of live chickens to sandals and mobile phones – all set out in a series of covered halls and twisting alleys.

-The history of Zanzibar would be incomplete without the cloves, nutmeg, cinnamon, pepper and many other spices which are essential ingredient in a Zanzibari’s everyday life, it is the island’s connection to spices and herbs.
+The history of Zanzibar would be incomplete without the cloves, nutmeg, cinnamon, pepper and many other spices which are essential ingredients in a Zanzibari’s everyday life, it is the island’s connection to spices and herbs.

 Zanzibar and Spice is a romantic entanglement that dates back to the 16th century.